Monday, July 27, 2020

 To hit an opponent, or to succeed in an ability check, you had to roll d20 under or equal to your value - either your attack value, or your ability score.
 Modifiers would add to your roll (to make the test harder), or subtract from it (to make it easier).
 A hard dexterity check could say "dexterity check +4".
 To roll a saving throw, you likewise would make the appropriate ability check, dexterity to evade a trap or dodge a spell, courage to resist a fear effect, etc.

 The advantage to this mechanic is that it is super quick, there are no calculations unless there are modifiers: you just compare your roll to your value and are done.
-The disadvantage is that the method is capped at 20 - once you have an ability score or attack value of 20, you automatically succeed all the time.
-The system hence also had critical hits (natural 1) that on attacks always hit and ignored armor, and critical failure (natural 20) that always failed.
+The disadvantage is that the method is capped at 20.
+The system also had critical hits (natural 1) that on attacks always hit and ignored armor, and critical failure (natural 20) that always failed.

 This mechanic is essentially the core mechanic of Chaosium's basic role playing system using d20, so there is no need to multiply the ability scores by five.
 However, the lack of skills in the basic rules is a large difference.
 The advanced rules then introduced skills, but attack and parry still remained special skills not integrated into the overall framework.